HomeGuideHow to Extend Electric Car Battery Life

 Avoid Charging in Hot Weather

 First up, try and avoid charging your electric vehicle when the weather is really hot or when the batteries are very hot.
 Particularly in the summer, those hot days when you’ve had a long run on the freeway, you should cool down your car before you whack it on the charger.
 If possible then charge your electric vehicle at the coolest time of day or night.
 Some cars have charge timer to make sure that the charging stops overnight when the temperatures are lowest so if you have that option make use of it.
-If you’ve got a garage or shaded area to park the car keep that car in the shade, this is particularly important for cars without active thermal management.
-The modern EV’s batteries are way more heat resistant than even ones produced eight years ago but it’s still better to avoid cooking them.

 Avoid Storing the Car Fully Charged for Long Period of Time and Avoid Overcharging it

 Ideally, you want to charge to around 95 percent most of the time unless you’re wanting that extra 5% to go the extra miles.
 Lithium-ion batteries are subject to this really weird phenomenon where the lithium migrates onto the negative anode where it stays.
 Once it’s there, it forms a film and this irreversible film forming happens most at high levels of charge.
 This weird effect is partly responsible for the much faster loss of capacity seen on earlier Nissan Leaf batteries.
-Various additives have been used to prevent these films forming but it’s a reduction of the effect, not its elimination so it’s better to keep your EV charged only most of the way if you don’t need that extra range.
-If you’re going on holiday charge it to just over half rather than all the way to fall.

 Rapid Charging Effects